 While most businesses look to become profitable in the short run, Amazon claimed that it was not looking to turn profitable in its first five years!
 Then what turned Amazon into the giant it is today?

 The thing is, Amazon started betting on data far earlier than its competitors did.
 That could have made all the difference.
 Although Amazon has diversified its portfolio and is currently buying companies left and right, it has two major businesses — the online marketplace, and the cloud computing services called AWS (Amazon Web Services).
-We will be talking about the major developments and growth in both the sectors.
+We will be talking about the major developments and growth in both sectors.

 What started in 2003 as a system that would suggest similar items based on an item to item comparison using collaborative filtering has now grown into one of the world’s best and most data-driven recommendation systems.
-It runs in real time and feeds on users’ activities and data on the go.
+It runs in real-time and feeds on users’ activities and data on the go.
 Amazon has a database of a hundred and fifty million customers.
-It is a leader in the collection, storage, processing and analysis of personal information of millions of customers, and it uses this data to determine how customers spend their money.
+It is a leader in the collection, storage, processing, and analysis of the personal information of millions of customers, and it uses this data to determine how customers spend their money.

-From making product recommendations based on purchase history, browsing, cart, to intelligently suggesting new products based on seasonal trends and customer behaviour, Amazon seems to have cracked it all.
+From making product recommendations based on purchase history, browsing, and cart, to intelligently suggesting new products based on seasonal trends and customer behavior, Amazon seems to have cracked it all.
 Web crawling is at the heart of this data.
 And how efficiently Amazon is using the extracted data is making all the difference.

 Amazon uses intelligent suggestion algorithms to encourage customers to buy on impulse.
 This improves customer’s shopping experience, giving them a customized personal feel, and also makes them spend more money on the website.
-Sale of recommended items, or items sold in addition to the main item, results in a thirty percent increase in Amazon’s sale yearly.
+The sale of recommended items, or items sold in addition to the main item, results in a thirty percent increase in Amazon’s sales yearly.